brunohenriquee12/brunohenriquee12/README.md

 ### Hi there 👋
+My name is Bruno Henrique and I start to develop in 2020.
+I'm graduate in history by Universidade Federal de Goiás and have a pós-graduate in Classical Rome.
+Now i'm engaging to develop on JavaScript.
 <!--
 **brunohenriquee12/brunohenriquee12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.